 - Rents are not rising as fast as housing prices are, making it hard for investors to justify buying at current pricing levels.

 - Credit problems that had kept renters renting are disappearing.
 This increases the number of home buyers, but puts pressure on investors.

 - Investors control a large percentage of listings in the 100k - 200k range.
 The high relative prices and weakening rental market could encourage them to sell, thus increasing inventories.

 - Any meaningful reduction in demand could quickly turn the under supply into an over supply and cause prices to decline.
 This is what caused the last real estate recession.

 The improvement in the economy over the last few years has

-brought back that old euphoria that pushed housing prices to unsustainable levels twelve years ago.
+brought back that old euphoria that pushed housing prices to unsustainable levels thirteen years ago.
 The buyers most adversely affected by the recession seem to have lost their fear of housing and are aggressively buying.

-longer as the market matures.
+As markets mature, growth rates slow.
 There is no reason to believe that the demand

 will be satisfied this year or possibly the next, but it will come to an

 end.
 It is not healthy for markets to be out of balance and they always move